A Complete Characterization of Pythagorean Hodograph Preserving Mappings

 \section{Introduction}

-A parametric rational curve $r(t)$ is called a \emph{Pythagorean-hodograph (PH) curve} if its speed squared is a rational square: $\|r'(t)\|^2 = \sigma(t)^2$ for some rational function $\sigma(t)$.
+A parametric rational curve $r(t)$ is called a \emph{Pythagorean-hodograph (PH) curve} if its squared speed is a rational square: $\|r'(t)\|^2 = \sigma(t)^2$ for some rational function $\sigma(t)$.
 An important subclass is polynomial PH curves where both $r(t)$ and $\sigma(t)$ are polynomial.
 Linearly parametrized straight lines are the simplest examples.
 The theory of Pythagorean-hodograph (PH) curves sits at the intersection of CAGD and abstract algebraic and differential geometry.
-On the CAGD side, exact arc length and rational offsets motivate a classical theory \cite{farouki08,farouki90c,farouki94a}, with quaternionic/Clifford descriptions enabling compact hodograph representations and effective interpolation schemes \cite{choi02b,Farouki2002,SCHROCKER2023128214}.
+On the CAGD side, exact arc length and rational offsets motivate a classical theory \cite{farouki08,farouki90c,farouki94a}, with quaternionic/Clifford descriptions enabling compact hodograph representations, rational rotation-minimizing frames, and effective interpolation schemes \cite{choi02b,Farouki2002,FaroukiGentiliGiannelliSestiniStoppato2017,SCHROCKER2023128214}.

 On the geometry side, the PH structure interacts naturally with conformality and, at the level of surfaces, with the Weierstraß-Enneper apparatus and modern constructions of minimal and conformal polynomial surfaces \cite{FAROUKI2022127439,Hao2020,Perez_Fernandez_2023}.
 Already in the 1990s, Ueda highlighted the presence of PH curves on isothermal and spherical surfaces \cite{ueda,ueda2}, foreshadowing a structural link between the PH property and conformality.
+An early application of Ueda's results to the construction of rational curves with rational rotation-minimizing frames via M\"obius transformations appears in~\cite{BartonJuettlerWang2010}.
 So-called scaled PH-preserving maps were introduced and constructed in~\cite{KIM2008217}, where the authors provide a sufficient condition for PH-preserving mappings from $\mathbb{R}^2$ to $\mathbb{R}^3$.

 In this paper, we generalize this result to any dimension and address the more difficult necessity of the condition.
 More precisely, we show that a rational map $\Phi\colon\mathbb{R}^m\to\mathbb{R}^n$ is PH-preserving if and only if it is conformal and its dilation is a rational square.
 In the complex plane this becomes the factorization $\Phi'(z)=\Psi(z)^2$ with $\Psi$ rational/meromorphic; the zero-residue condition on $\Psi^2$ is precisely the obstruction to rational primitive, matching the construction-first viewpoint of complex analysis.
 In higher codimension the condition forces conformal immersions; in equal dimension $m=n\ge3$, Liouville rigidity yields Möbius transformations~\cite{Ahlfors1986}.